Experienced Florida Medical Malpractice Lawyers

 - If your case involves wrongful death, try to obtain the death certificate showing the cause of death.

-While we would like for you to gather the above information, we understand this may not be possible.
+While our Florida doctor malpractice lawyers would like for you to gather the above information, we understand this may not be possible.
 If you cannot get these records, our law firm can obtain them for you.

 Florida’s Statute of Limitations on Bringing Your Med Mal Claim

 Florida has a strict two year statute of limitations period which starts the day you knew, or should have know, about the potential for medical malpractice.
 Florida courts have interpreted this statute of limitations period harshly.
 If the statute of limitations period lapses before your lawyer begins the pre-suit process, your case will be barred from being brought.